As an Amazon Associate we earn from qualifying purchases.

 - Olive oil: This mostly adds richness.
 Again, I’m cooking this so fast you aren’t going to be able to develop the same kinds of texture that a stewed sauce can have.
 You will get some flavor from olive oil, but it’s beyond tertiary in a sauce like this.

 - Sugar: This will make your sauce richer and less acidic as long as it melts and incorporates in.

-- Oregano and Basil: Outside of tomato, these herbs are the flavor we associate with Italian food.
+- Oregano and Basil: Outside of tomato, these herbs are the flavor I associate with Italian food.

 - Fennel: This is a very common Italian herb with a mild licorice flavor.
 This will complement the tamarind and balsamic.